mvdw/openbao/README.md

 #### Prerequisites

 Start with a fresh install of Debian 12.
 I prefer to use the Turnkey Linux Core as a LXC container on Proxmox.
+A root disk size of 8GiB is NOT enough for building openBao!

 Set the hostname to `openbao` and reboot.